Friday, February 15, 2013

 • He or she coerces you to do sexual things you don't want to do.

-• He or she seems like two different people--a nicer person and a cruel person.
+• He or she seems like two different people--a nice person and a cruel person.

-• He or she typically tells you what you think and feel (You're not cold.
+• He or she tells you frequently what you think and feel (You're not cold.
 You aren't thirsty.)

-• He or she rages at you for long periods of time.
+• He or she rages at you for long periods.

 • There are two sets of rules.
 One for you and one for the other.
 The other is the one who is the expert on all rules.
 He or she gets upset frequently.